 There’s plenty of question marks up the middle between guards Aaron Banks and Spencer Burford.
 Both ranked in the low 70s in PFF’s rankings for guards.

 Journeyman center Jake Brendel was a revelation last season, allowing only one sack on 1,252 snaps.
+The 49ers rank No. 1 in our NFL defense power rankings.

 9. Dallas Cowboys